Tate Community Programming

-Our mission is to engage Tate clients with each other and their community.
 We believe that supported social engagement with peers can play a fundamental role in the development of our clients.
-Our social skills groups serve Tate clients who can benefit from a safe, structured environment to practice skills that transfer to home, vocational and other social environments.
+Our groups provide opportunities to work on self regulation, functional communication, and additional social skills with the goal of transferring them to home, vocational opportunities, and other social environments.

 Tate Community Programming offers a number of social opportunities which focus on topics such as self-regulation, purposeful communication, complex problem solving and multi-perspective thinking.
 Practicing these skills, we work to build meaningful relationships across all environments and the people within them.
 Click the button below to enquire about Tate Community Programming and set up a free meet and greet with one of our department coordinators!